-Thanks for checking out Sally Morin Personal Injury Lawyers' California personal injury law blog.
-Here we talk about how more and more kids are using Uber.
+More and more kids are using rideshare services like Uber and Lyft.
 It may be convenient, but is Uber safe for kids?

 In today's busy world it's hard to keep up with all of our obligations.
 We often use technology (and technology-based services like Uber and Lyft) to help us "multitask" and delegate certain activities to free ourselves up.

 Unfortunately, a shocking recent news report highlights just how often parents use Uber (or Lyft) as a surrogate for themselves.
 But really, how safe is Uber for our kids?

 A KPRC Houston reporter found that a large number of children (legal minors) have been using ridesharing services like Uber and Lyft with or without their parents knowledge.
 How does this happen?

 These children are getting rides to and from school, extracurricular activities like sports, and wherever they please.
 Such use of ridesharing technology is against the safety policies put in place by companies like Uber and Lyft.

 "In most cities, a rider must be at least 18 years of age to have an Uber account and request rides.
 Anyone under 18 must be accompanied by someone 18 years of age or older on any ride.
 As a driver-partner in a city that doesn't allow minors to ride, you should decline the ride request if you believe the person requesting the ride is under 18.
 When picking up riders, if you feel they are underage, you may request they provide a driver's license or ID card for confirmation.
 If a rider is underage, please do not start the trip or allow them to ride."

 "Unaccompanied minors are prohibited from traveling with most carriers, including TNCs.
 A passenger must be 18 to sign up for a Lyft account, but if a driver believes a passenger might be underage, the driver may ask the passenger to confirm their age."